Open-Source DNA Databases: What They Are and How to Use Them

 Other Option for Raw DNA Data Analysis

 If you still want to research your DNA test results, there are many other options.
-Many of the companies below will take the DNA sequencing results from one DNA testing company and use that DNA sample to give you results in areas which were unreported.
+Many of the companies will take the DNA sequencing results from one DNA testing company and use that DNA sample to give you results in areas which were unreported.
 Many of these services are free and can give you information about your health risks, family history, or other information simply by uploading your raw DNA data to their site.
-Check it out!

 To find out more DNA upload sites, check out our article "The Best DNA Upload Sites"